matwliu/matwliu.github.io/_pages/conferences.md

 Conferences Attended
 ------
+- [A one-month program on "Multiscale Analysis and Methods for Quantum and Kinetic Problems"](https://ims.nus.edu.sg/events/qkp2023/), Institute for Mathematical Sciences, National University of Singapore, Singapore, January 30 -- March 10, 2023
 - [International Congress of Mathematicians 2022 (Virtual ICM2022)](https://www.mathunion.org/icm/virtual-icm-2022), July 6 -- 14, 2022
 - International Conference on Applied Mathematics and Interdisciplinary Studies, CAMIS, South China Normal University, Guangzhou, China, November 13 -- 16, 2020
 - Workshop 2: Modeling and Simulation for Quantum Condensation, Fluids and Information, in _A Thematic Program on "Quantum and Kinetic Problems: Modeling, Analysis, Numerics and Applications"_ (September 30, 2019 -- March 31, 2020), Institute for Mathematical Sciences, National University of Singapore, Singapore, November 18 -- 22, 2019